buhrmi/buhrmi/README.md

 > This is your sign to stop what you're doing and go get a coconut

-## Hi, call me Stefan
+## Hi there

-I'm a freelancing web developer based in Da Nang, Vietnam, where I'm currently bootstrapping the world's greatest software development company.
+I'm buhrmi, a freelancing web developer based in Da Nang, Vietnam, where I'm currently bootstrapping the world's greatest software development company.

 ### Personal projects